Taskbird/creator-community/README.md

 ### **Step 2**.
 Pick a Topic
 - [Choose a topic](https://www.youtube.com/watch?v=fhNrAnxripw) that interests you from the ["issues" section](https://github.com/Taskbird/community-content/issues)
-- Once you have selected a topic, simply write in the comment section that you would like to create a piece of content for this issue
+- Once you have selected a topic, simply write in the comment section that you would like to create a video for this issue

 ### **Step 3**.
 Submit Your Outline

-- Read our [Blog Guidelines](https://github.com/Taskbird/community-content/blob/main/Blog%20Guidlines.pdf) before submitting
+- View our video guidlines before submitting
-- Once you have selected a topic, post in the comments section by attaching a file of your blog outline
+- Once you have selected a topic, post in the comments section by attaching a file of your video outline
 - Our Community Manager will respond with suggestions/revisions or approve your outline

 ### **Step 4**.
-Submit Final Blog or Video
+Submit Video

-- Once your outline is approved by our team, submit your final blog content or video to community@taskbird.com
+- Once your outline is approved by our team, submit your final video to community@taskbird.com [email]

    #### In the subject line please include:
    - Full name
    - Github username
    - Issue/Topic number
-   - Is it a video or blog?

 ### **Step 5**.
 Submit your Invoice